 If you only run 10k minutes/month, self-hosted savings may not feel huge.
 You still need basic monitoring and reliability work.

-Scenario 2: 100k minutes/month (the break-even neighborhood)
+Scenario 2: 100k minutes/month

 At this scale, the gap starts to matter.
 This is where platform margin becomes your biggest line item.